zoeseeger/git-cheat-sheet/README.md

 #### Create a repository

 Create a new repository on your GitHub account.
 To avoid errors, do not initialize the new repository with README, license, or gitignore files.
 You can add these files after your project has been pushed to GitHub.
+Remember the name of your repository.

 Move to folder where the repository will be stored with files that will be uploaded.

-    cd folder-with-files-to-put-in-repository
+    cd foldername

 Initialise a git repository.
 This will create a .git folder in the current directory where all of the information about this repository will be stored.